Writing for the Screen and Stage Minor

 Dramatic storytelling is a complex craft that profoundly influences individuals and societies.
 The Minor in Writing for the Screen and Stage is a two-year interdisciplinary program housed in the Department of Communication.
 For students considering writing and related careers in theatre, film, and television, WSS offers a unique opportunity to focus on developing their craft.

 Students who are accepted into the Minor are also eligible to participate in staged readings of their work and to apply for the summer-long Department of Communication Hollywood Internship Program.

 The MINOR is open to first-year students and sophomores.
 To apply, you must:

 1) have a 2.4 GPA or better, and

 2) have taken one of the following: English 130 (Introduction to Fiction Writing), English 132H (Freshman Honors in Fiction Writing), Communication 330 (Introduction to Writing for Film and Television), Communication 337 (Visual Storytelling), Drama 231 (Playwriting I), or English 306 (Playwriting).

 English 130 is open to any student at the University.
 English 132H is restricted to honor students.
-COMM 330 gives preference to COMM majors, so instructor permission may be required to enroll.
+COMM 330 and 337 give preference to COMM majors, so instructor permission may be required to enroll.
 Drama 231 requires permission from the department.

 The submission package must include: